davidroberts63/GRAND-IQ/Readme.md

 ```
 $yourCredential = Get-Credential
 $loginReference = 'https://loginreference link' # See note below.
-New-BIGIQAuthenticationToken -rootUrl 'https://url-to-your-big-iq' -credential $yourCredential -loginReference $loginReference -setSession
+New-BIGIQAuthenticationToken -rootUrl 'https://url-to-your-big-iq' -credential $yourCredential -loginReference $loginReference
 ```

-The session is stored within the script module and is used automatically as long as you specify the `-setSession` switch. `New-BIGIQAuthenticationToken` outputs the session object and you can keep it in a variable for use later.
+The session is stored within the script module and is used automatically. `New-BIGIQAuthenticationToken` outputs the session object (via `-PassThru`) and you can keep it in a variable for use later.
 This would be useful if you plan on querying multiple BIG-IQs within the same script.

 > Get the login reference link by watching your network traffic when logging in via the web browser.